jlarmstrongiv/tracecamp-winter-2020/curriculum/day_0/reference/02-installation.md

 # Installation

+If you need help setting anything up let us know!

 ## Local

 ### NodeJS

 In this course, we will be using Nodejs.
 Visit https://nodejs.org/en/ to install the current version.
 Or, use the package manager of your choice, such as [homebrew](https://brew.sh/) or [chocolatey](https://chocolatey.org/).
 To double check everything installed correctly, restart your terminal app and run `node -v`.
+We will mainly use NodeJS to run our command line tools.

 ### Text editor